18kimn/reso/README.md

 ### Introduction

-Have you ever been frustrated at R, maybe after reading too many rude Stackoverflow or R-help threads? (me too) Well, what if we took R and instead of helping making it accessible and fun, made all of those esoteric, argon-y, incredibly annoying, and unreadable parts much worse?
+Have you ever been frustrated at R, maybe after reading too many rude StackOverflow or R-help threads? (me too) Well, what if we took R and instead of helping making it accessible and fun, made all of those esoteric, argon-y, incredibly annoying, and unreadable parts much worse?